 An important aspect of health education and preventive skills is ensuring adolescents have strong health literacy skills, especially with regards to online health information.
+This is increasingly important as more hours of the day are spent online for educational and recreational activities, and there is a significant increase in false medical information circulating.
 Nearly 100% of adolescents in countries with easily accessible internet search for answers to health questions online.
 In addition, a third of adolescents change their health behaviors based on what they find online.
 Numerous organizations (e.g. United Nations, American Academy of Pediatricians, National Library of Medicine, etc.) recognize the importance of health literacy and digital literacy, and are developing initiatives to improve these skills in all patient populations, including amongst adolescents.
 Digital health literacy is perhaps even more important in countries or populations with fewer health resources, as patients cannot afford to spend money on ineffective health treatments or advice.
 However, there is still a significant gender and geographic gap in terms of internet access worldwide - with 346 million youth not connected to the internet.